gradle/gradle/design-docs/tooling-api-improvements.md

 Fix the `ClassLoader` caching in the tooling API so that it can deal with changing implementations.

-## Story: Tooling API client launches a build using task selectors from different projects
+## Story: Tooling API client launches a build using task selectors from different projects (DONE)

 TBD